 1. Merit-Based Pay Increases

 However, according to Salary.com, the external market is progressing in pay faster than merit pay increases alone can match.
-Therefore, your top performers could potentially walk out the door for a more competitive salary.
+Therefore, your top performers could potentially leave for a more competitive performance-based paycheck.

 2. Variable Pay Programs

 Another type of performance-based compensation system is variable pay programs.
-These types of compensation plans based on performance consist of discretionary and non-discretionary bonuses.
-Variable pay programs are typically delivered multiple times throughout the year, such as quarterly.
+These compensation plans are based on performance and consist of discretionary and non-discretionary bonuses.
+Variable pay programs, such as quarterly ones, are typically delivered multiple times yearly.

 Many companies use a combination of discretionary and non-discretionary bonuses to create a customized performance-based pay structure.
-The number of businesses committing at least 10% of their payroll budget towards discretionary and non-discretionary bonuses has more than doubled since 2017.
+Over the years, the number of businesses committing at least 10% of their payroll budget to discretionary and non-discretionary bonuses has more than doubled.

 Performance-Based Pay Examples